Digilent/axi4lite_ip_gen/README.md

 If you're unfamiliar, see [Getting Started with Vivado and Vitis for Baremetal Software Projects](https://digilent.com/reference/programmable-logic/guides/getting-started-with-ipi) on Digilent Reference for a more detailed walkthrough of the basic process of creating a project.

 Note, a quick way to check that the generator is working correctly is to generate the ExampleIp in examples, and wire it up to a processor, and connect all of its output ports to its input ports.
+In this direct loopback configuration, it takes two IssueApStart calls to get data first from the registers to the output ports, and then from the input ports back to the registers.

 ## Specification Description
 This section details the structure of the  JSON specifications.